[Anaconda×Diagrams] Drawing a configuration diagram using Python

 It's been a while.

-I'm Mikoto from the System Solutions Department, and I'm feeling anxious as my second year is coming to an end.
+This is Mikoto from the Systems Solutions Department, and I'm starting to feel anxious as my second year is about to end.

 About the execution environment